Understanding Transformer

 vocab is number of all token (or token ID).
 It depends on how you tokenize it.

-First, even before the transformer process begins, there is a thing called Tokenizer which is independent from the Transformer Architecture.
+First, even before the transformer process begins, there something called a Tokenizer which is independent from the Transformer Architecture.
 The tokenizer splits raw sentences into seqeunce of tokens.

 For example if the raw sentence input was I love you, Tokenizer would divide it into tokens,